Why a $1,000 phone could be just the beginning

 Rising prices aren't unusual on their own.
 Faster, better components like processors and cameras cost more to make.
 The financial load of researching and developing new materials also gets folded into the final product.
 And inflation affects the cost of goods outside of tech, too.

-But inflation and R&D spending don't tell the entire story of why your phone is getting more expensive.
-By increasing the costs of their phones each iteration, Apple, Samsung and other leaders in the industry are creating an ultra high-end segment that can make each sale more profitable -- that's important as people start holding on to their phones longer, for three years or more.
+But R&D spending and inflation don't tell the entire story your phone's creeping expense.
+By increasing the prices of their phones with each iteration, Apple, Samsung and other leaders in the industry are creating an ultra high-end segment that can make each sale more profitable -- that's important as people start holding on to their phones longer, for three years or more.

 Yep, your phone costs more every year